samliu21/background-remover/README.md

 ## Model

-We used the class U-net model: a series of convolutions, then transpose convolutions to reduce, then increase the dimensions of the image.
-Residual connections are used to propagate earlier weights later into the model to help with gradient vanishing.
+We used the classic U-net model: a series of convolutions followed by transpose convolutions to reduce, then increase the dimensions of the image.
+Residual connections are used to propagate earlier weights later into the model to help with backward propagation.

 Since the network is fully convolutional, the U-net can take images of any image dimension.
 The only requirement is that the width and length are multiples of 32.

 The model was trained on 128 x 128 images.
-Thus, the dimensions of an inputted image is reduced to a multiple of 32 under 128 so that the image is more similar to that of the training data.
+Thus, the dimensions of an inputted image are reduced to 128 x 128.
 The outputted mask is then scaled back to the original dimensions of the image.

 ```
 __________________________________________________________________________________________________